lief-project/LIEF/doc/sphinx/formats/macho/index.rst

 Introduction
 ************

-Mach-O binaries can be parsed with LIEF using the |lief-macho-parse| function.
+Mach-O binaries can be parsed using the |lief-macho-parse| function.

 .. note::

-  The Mach-O format defines the notion of FAT binaries which can embed different architectures into a single file. |lief-macho-parse| always returns a
+  The Mach-O format defines FAT binaries, which can embed different architectures into a single file. |lief-macho-parse| always returns a
-  |lief-macho-fatbinary| with the assumption that a non-fat Mach-O can be
+  |lief-macho-fatbinary|, assuming that a non-FAT Mach-O can be represented as
-  represented as a |lief-macho-fatbinary| with **one** architecture.
+  a |lief-macho-fatbinary| containing a single architecture.

 .. tabs::